 Use the promotable property to indicate that a node should not be promoted.
-To override the setting, use the efm set-priority command at runtime; for more information about the efm set-priority command, see Using the efm Utility.
+The promotable property is ignored when a master agent is started.
+This simplifies switching back to the original master after a switchover or failover.
+To override the setting, use the eff set-priority command at runtime; for more information about the eff set-priority command, see Using the eff Utility.

-''' A standby with this set to false will not be added to the failover priority list, and so will not be available for promotion.
-The property will be used whenever an agent starts as a standby or resumes as a standby after being idle.
-After startup/resume, the node can still be added or removed from the priority list with the 'efm set-priority' command.
-This property is required for all non-witness nodes. promotable=true '''
+A standby with this set to false will not be added to the # failover priority list, and so will not be available for # promotion.
+The property will be used whenever an agent starts # as a standby or resumes as a standby after being idle.
+After # startup/resume, the node can still be added or removed from the # priority list with the 'efm set-priority' command.
+This # property is required for all non-witness nodes. promotable=true